-Independent Evaluation The parents have a right to obtain an independent educational evaluation of their child.
+DeSoto ISD 057906 SPECIAL EDUCATIONEHB,IDENTIFICATION, EVALUATION, AND ELIGIBILITY(LEGA) Independent Evaluation The parents have a right to obtain an independent educational evaluation of their child.
 If a parent requests an independent evalu- ation, a district shall provide the parents with information regarding where one can be obtained and the district's criteria for independ- ent evaluations.
-The results of a parent-initiated independent educational evalua- tion, whether at public or private expense, must be considered by the district if it meets the district's criteria, in any decision made with respect to providing FAPE to the child.
-At Public Expense If a parent requests an independent evaluation at public expense, the district shall, without unnecessary delay, either: File a due process complaint to request a hearing to show that its evaluation is appropriate; or Ensure that an independent evaluation is provided at public expense, unless the district demonstrates that the evaluation obtained by the parent did not meet district criteria.
-At Private Expense If a district initiates a hearing, and the final decision is that the dis- trict's evaluation is appropriate, the parent still has a right to an in- dependent evaluation, but not at public expense.
+The results of a parent-initiated independent educational tion, whether at public or private expense, must be consider the district if it meets the district's criteria, in any decision with respect to providing FAPE to the child. lered by At Public Expense If a parent requests an independent evaluation at public e the district shall, without unnecessary delay, either: xpense, File a due process complaint to request a hearing to that its evaluation is appropriate; or show 2.
+Ensure that an independent evaluation is provided a expense, unless the district demonstrates that the evolution obtained by the parent did not meet district criteria. • At Private Expense If a district initiates a hearing, and the final decision is tha trict's evaluation is appropriate, the parent still has a right dependent evaluation, but not at public expense.
 34 C.F.R.
-300.502 Prescription Medication An employee of a district is prohibited from requiring a child to ob- tain a prescription for a substance covered under the federal Con- trolled Substances Act (21 U.S.C.
-801 et seq.) as a condition of at- tending school, receiving an evaluation for special education, or receiving special education and related services.
-An employee is not prohibited from consulting or sharing class- room-based observations with parents regarding a student's aca- demic and functional performance, behavior in the classroom or school, or the need for evaluation for special education or related services.
-20 U.S.C.
+300.502 Prescription Medication An employee of a district is prohibited from requiring a ch tain a prescription for a substance covered under the fede trolled Substances Act (21 U.S.C.
+801 et seq.) as a condi tending school, receiving an evaluation for special educat receiving special education and related services. eral Con- tion of at- An employee is not prohibited from consulting or sharing room-based observations with parents regarding a studer demic and functional performance, behavior in the classro school, or the need for evaluation for special education or services. nt's aca- oom or 20 U.S.C.
 1412(a)(25)